Reet S.K.

 The Koninklijke Reet Sportkring (Reet SK) meaning "Royal Reet Sport Society" is a Belgian association football club based in Reet, Rumst in the province of Antwerp.
 It is currently playing in the third division of the Belgian Provincial leagues third division of the Antwerp province.

 History

 The club was founded in 1945 and joined the Belgian Football Association in 1946 to receive the matricule no. 4423.
 The club opted to play in yellow and red as they are the predominant colours in the town's coat of arms.
 The coat of arms can also be seen in the club's logo.

 Home ground

-The home games are played at the club's own stadium in Reet, Belgium located at the Processieweg road.
+The home games are played at the club's own stadium in Reet located at the Processieweg road.
 The stadium does not have a name.
 Currently the club makes use of three full sized football pitches.
 Two are used for official matches and one is a training ground only.
 Two pitches have floodlights for training or evening matches.